Ivana Santilli: Career

 During her schooling, she hooked up with her first band, Bass is Base, a band which gained national attention.
 The trio's funk and soul fusion garnered them a number of Juno, CMVA, and MMVA awards, and they released two albums with A&M/Polygram & Island Records in the U.S.

 Bass is Base broke up, and Santilli asked to be released from her contract with A&M records.
 She wrote and recorded 10 new songs as a solo artist within a month of the breakup.
-She then began working as a session musician (keyboards, Back up vocals) with various bands: Soul Attorneys, Women Ah Run Tings, Punjabi by Nature, Holly McNarland.
+She then began working as a session musician (keyboards, Back up vocals) with Soul Attorneys, Women Ah Run Tings, Punjabi by Nature and Holly McNarland.

 Santilli began a solo career in 1999.
 She performed in Toronto at The Bamboo Club in March, and released her album Brown in April.
 That year she performed in Hamilton as part of Showcase '99.

 The album Brown sold very well, outselling some major label releases.
 The album included soul and bossa nova, as well as drum 'n bass ("Sun + Moon = Tomorrow"), and featured Santilli's vocals, keys, and trumpet.
 The album led to a Juno nomination in 2000 as best new solo artist, and also featured '"If Ever I Fall", a duet with singer Glenn Lewis during his early career.

 Santilli toured across North America, including a performance at the 1999 Stardust Picnic festival at Historic Fort York, Toronto.
 She played live with James Brown, Tito Puente, Barenaked Ladies, De La Soul, Jamiroquai, Brand New Heavies, The Fugees, Jann Arden, Maceo Parker, Sylk130, Bahamadia, Pharcyde, and The Roots.
 One of her three performances during the Montreal Jazz Festival was the subject of a one-hour Bravo! television special.
 Peer publishing signed her as a writer in the fall of 2000.

 In August 2004, she released her second album, Corduroy Boogie, which included the singles, "Deserve", "Superstar" and "What Matters".
 The video version of "What Matters" appears on a various artists compilation entitled Required Listening.
 This album featured collaborations with James Poyser, King Britt, Dwele, Dego (4Hero), Kaidi Tatham (Bugz In The Attic), soul legend Omar, Stuart Matthewman (Sade, Maxwell, Sweetback).
 She then became heavily involved as a keyboardist in remix collaborations for Jazzanova, King Britt, Scuba, Vikter Duplaix, Steven Spacek, All Saints, Appleton: "Don't Worry", Rosey (Def Jam), Roy Ayers, Larry Gold.
 After touring Japan (blue note), and Europe, in New York, she appeared as an instrumentalist on various soundtrack recordings for film.
 Her third album TO.NY was released in June, 2008 with the singles "Whateva U Want" and "Been Thru This" which reached #91 on the Canadian Hot 100.